leosantos2003/RISC-V-16-bit-Processor/README.md

 ## Project versions

-1. `risc_v.vhd`: Monolithic version with internal memory.
+**1. Version 1:** `risc_v.vhd`.
+Monolithic version with internal memory.
 Initial and simplest version of the processor.

-2. `risc_v_bram`: Version with BRAM support.
+**2. Version 2:** `risc_v_bram`: Version with BRAM support.
 This version adapts the processor for efficient synthesis in FPGAs, using Block RAMs (BRAM).
    * BRAMs are dedicated and efficient memory blocks embedded in the FPGA structure, used to store larger volumes of data without consuming the chip's main logic resources (LUTs).

-3. `risc_v_pc_po`: PC/PO Version - Control and Operation.
+**3. Version 3:** `risc_v_pc_po`: PC/PO Version - Control and Operation.
 This version focuses on structural organization and good RTL design practices, explicitly separating the hardware into two large blocks.
    * Datapath (PO): Contains the storage and processing elements.
 All the combinational logic of the ALU and the sequential logic of the registers reside here.
    * Controller (PC): Contains only the State Machine (FSM).
 It generates the control signals that command the Datapath.